 There are three simple steps to the database import process.
 You can cancel the import at any time by clicking "Cancel import" in the top right corner.
 If you cancel, we'll delete all connection information.

-During step one, the data and schema from your external database are imported into your PlanetScale database.
-The connection remains open during this phase and in
+During this phase, the data and schema from your external database are imported into your PlanetScale database.
+The PlanetScale database is in

-Once the import is finished, your database is in Replica mode.
+Once the initial import has finished, your PlanetScale database will be in Replica mode.

 If you gave your PlanetScale database a different name than the one you're importing from, make sure your application is referencing the correct database name.

 During this stage, PlanetScale replaces your external database as the primary database.
-It is now ready to accept both reads and writes.
-Behind the scenes, we essentially reverse the direction of the replication in the previous step.
-This means that all queries from your application should be sent to the PlanetScale database and updates will be replicated back to your external database.
+It will serve both reads and writes.
+Behind the scenes, we essentially reverse the direction of the routing in the previous step.
+This means that all read and writes will go straight to the PlanetScale database and updates will be replicated back to your external database.

-In the context of the blog application example, this means that if a user makes a new comment, the comment will be written to the PlanetScale database and then copied back to your external database as well.
+In the context of the blog application example, this means that if a user makes a new comment, the comment will be written to the PlanetScale database first and then copied back to your external database.
 Why copy it back?
 If you decide you want to cancel the import and switch back to your external database, you can be confident that you didn't lose any new or changed data while going through the import process.

-If you're happy with everything and ready to fully switch over, you can click on the "Finish" to finalize the import.
+If you're happy with everything and ready to fully switch over, you can click on the "Finish import" button to finalize the import.

 When you finalize the import, we will detach your external database.
 The connection to that database will be closed and all connection information will be deleted from PlanetScale.
 This will also cut off replication, so your PlanetScale database will no longer update your external database.